Maxspid: Products and services

 Maxspid's produces emergency exit lights, emergency power packs and emergency luminaire.
-The exit signage luminaries use different types of lamps such as CCFL(Cold Cathode Fluorescent Lamp), LED and Fluorescent.
+The exit signage luminaries use different types of lamps such as cold cathode fluorescent lamp, light-emitting diode (LED) lamp and fluorescent lamp.
 They also maintain lighting for some customers.

 The company has attained the ISO 9000 certification for its products.
 Maxspid products also comply with Singapore compulsory standards.

 The external design of the exit sign has largely remained the same, featuring a green sign with white letters spelling the letters 'Exit'.
 There is little room for customization of design when producing these signs as it is strictly regulated by the Singapore Civil Defence Force (SCDF).
 SCDF set these fire safety standards to ensure that all emergency signs used in Singapore will remain consistent.
 Despite such constraints, Marxspid has made some improvements in areas such as efficiency.

 Operations

 The standards required for emergency signs means that differentiating factors between Maxspid's products are minimal, which helps them keep their inventory costs low.
 To reduce production costs, Mr Jimi Wong moved their manufacturing plant to Petaling Jaya in Malaysia in the 1980s, and again to China in the mid-1990s.
 Maxspid's Singapore headquarters focuses on research and development and also serves as a distribution point.
 The company also relies on outsourcing some components to other companies to minimise costs.